-AI Video — Output Frame Rate Doesn't Match What You Requested
+AI Video Output FPS Doesn't Match What You Requested

 You set the model to “24fps cinematic.”
 The export lands on your timeline and the file inspector says 30fps.
-Or worse: the video plays back fine in the model’s web preview but stutters everywhere else.
-Or you requested 60fps for a slow-motion shot and got a smooth-but-wrong 24fps clip that the model upscaled-in-time to fake the difference.
-AI video frame rate is one of those settings that looks like a clean parameter but gets reinterpreted at three or four stages: the model’s native generation rate, the temporal interpolation step, the export muxer, and finally whatever editor or player you load it into.
+Or the video plays back fine in the model’s web preview but stutters everywhere else.
+Or you requested 60fps for a slow-motion shot and got a smooth-but-wrong 24fps clip where the model faked the extra frames in time.
+AI video frame rate looks like a clean numeric parameter, but it gets reinterpreted at four stages: the model’s native generation rate, the temporal interpolation step, the export muxer, and finally whatever editor or player you load it into.

 Common causes